 Ingredients Needed To Make Homemade Chicken Crescent Squares

 To make this casserole dish at home, these are the ingredients you will need:

 - Cream Cheese: This brings the creamy cheesy flavor to the casserole that will make you come back for more.

 - Butter: You can use margarine if you don’t have butter.
 Make sure it is fully melted before using in this recipe.

-- Chicken: You can use boneless skinless breasts or chicken thighs.
+- Chicken: You can use cooked boneless skinless breasts or chicken thighs.
 Whatever you like!
 If you are in a time crunch, you can also pick up a whole rotisserie chicken at the grocery store and shred it.